Retribution (Obscura album)

-Retribution is the debut album by German technical death metal band Obscura.
+Retribution is the debut studio album by German technical death metal band Obscura.
 It was recorded in August 2004 and released 2 years later in August 2006 on Vots Records.
 After the band signed to Relapse Records and released Cosmogenesis, they decided to reissue Retribution.
 The reissue, which was remastered, was released in 2010 and featured bonus tracks plus new artwork.